Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: Conclusion

 \section{Conclusion}

-We have presented Reactmine, an algorithm designed to infer biochemical reactions with kinetics, between molecular species observed in \emph{wild type} time series data, i.e.\ without gene knock out nor other possibilities to put initial conditions to $0$ at will.
-On a benchmark of hidden CRNs of increasing difficulty, including one model of MAPK signal transduction~\citep{QNK07ploscb}, we have shown that Reactmine is able to recover the hidden CRN, or an essentially equivalent form of it, from one single ODE simulation trace.
-On the opposite, the state-of-the-art sparse regression algorithm for non linear dynamical systems, SINDy~\cite{BPK16pnas}, with appropriate function libraries for the examples, fails to infer sparse ODE systems from such \emph{wild type} traces, and even to reproduce other simulation traces obtained from different initial states.
+Reactmine is an algorithm specially designed to infer biochemical reactions with kinetics, between molecular species observed in \emph{wild type} time series data, i.e.\ without gene knock out nor other possibilities to put initial conditions to $0$ at will.
+On a benchmark of hidden CRNs of increasing difficulty, including one model of MAPK signal transduction levels~\citep{QNK07ploscb}, we have shown that Reactmine is able to recover the hidden CRN, or an essentially equivalent form of it, from one single ODE simulation trace.
+On the opposite, the state-of-the-art sparse regression algorithm for non linear dynamical systems, SINDy~\cite{BPK16pnas}, with appropriate function libraries for the examples, fails to infer sparse ODE systems in that setting, and even to reproduce the simulation traces obtained from different initial states.

 The behavior of sparse regression algorithms is indeed conditional to assumptions about the low level of correlation between predictors~\citep{ZY06jmlr}.
 Those hypotheses are not satisfied in the context of \emph{wild type} time series data, specifically in a low data regime.
 The possibility of varying the traces by setting to 0 some initial conditions has a de-correlation effect which may explain the better results reported in~\cite{MBP16ieee}, similarly to what has been shown for boolean models in~\cite{CFS17cmsb}.
-More work is however needed to develop those arguments in the general context of sparse identification of non linear dynamics.
+Those arguments are the subject of current work in the general context of sparse identification of non linear dynamics.